dhellmann/pymotw-3/source/asyncio/dns.rst

    :start-after: #end_pymotw_header

-This example shows that the IP address for ``pymotw.com`` refers to a server at Dreamhost, the hosting company where the site runs.
+This example shows that the IP address for ``pymotw.com`` refers to a server at DreamHost, the hosting company where the site runs.
 The second IP address examined is for ``python.org``, and it does not resolve back to a hostname.